-The Law School Admissions Test (LSAT) consists of 175 minutes of multiple-choice testing and a thirty-minute writing sample.
+The LSAT consists of 175 minutes of multiple-choice testing and a thirty-minute writing sample.
 On the LSAT, you will be required to think - thoroughly, quickly, and strategically.

 You will receive one overall score for the LSAT, ranging from 120 to 180 (there are no separate section scores).
 Plus, you will also receive a "score band," which is a range of scaled scores above and below your score, indicating a "true score" at a reasonable level of confidence.
 Lastly, there's your percentile score, which ranks your performance relative to that of a large group of other test takers.